 The goal of this checklist-based guidance is to provide online retailers especially SMEs with an overview of both basic and advanced cybersecurity measures they should implement.
 Overall, the guide will enable organizations to improve their cybersecurity posture, reduce security risks, avoid vulnerabilities, and enhance their resilience.
 In other words, this guideline acts as a simplified framework that enables businesses to safely release their business applications to the Internet.

 Cyber Security Checklist for Online Retailers

 Evidently, threat modeling is an essential requirement for becoming proactive in Web application security.
 Businesses should deploy integrative and agile threat modeling that involves collaboration between security, development, and operations teams.
 In other words, this checklist item allows businesses to identify, communicate, and understand threats for mitigation purposes.
-An organization can build models and deploy them to forecast on what might go wrong.
-In threat modeling, Businesses can proactively find issues and remediate/prioritize them while designing the Web applications.
+An organization can build models and deploy them to forecast what might go wrong.
+In threat modeling, Businesses can proactively find issues and remediate/prioritize them while designing Web applications.

-Businesses can follow the OWASP Application Threat Modeling recommendations that states that a threat model should feature a design of what a business is worried about, a list of assumptions that can be affected if the threat landscape changes in the future, a list of potential threats and actions to be taken, and a strategy of validating the model, threats, and effectiveness of actions.
+Businesses can follow the OWASP Application Threat Modeling recommendations that state that a threat model should feature a design of what a business is worried about, a list of assumptions that can be affected if the threat landscape changes in the future, a list of potential threats and actions to be taken, and a strategy of validating the model, threats, and effectiveness of actions.

 Secure Coding Development Practices